Zip line after dark at LI park's adult-only event

-Adults can spend the night zip lining in aerial courses after dark at The Adventure Park in Wheatley Heights.
+Adults can spend the night zip lining in aerial courses after dark at The Adventure Park at Long Island in Wheatley Heights.

 The event is geared toward couples looking for a not-so-typical date night or groups of friends.
-It should be noted, however, that the trails vary in skill level, so it's possible that within couples, friends or any other social group that everyone won't be on the same page when it comes to what they can handle.
-People who come together "seem to find the right balance for themselves," said Wellman.
+It should be noted, however, that the trails vary in skill level, so it's possible that within couples, friends or any other social groups, everyone won't be on the same page when it comes to what they can handle.
+People who come together "seem to find the right balance for themselves," Wellman said.
 "There are many different color-coded trails, from beginner through more experienced levels, and most trails are at the intermediate level."

-The Adventure Park is located at 75 Colonial Springs Rd.
+The Adventure Park at Long Island is at 75 Colonial Springs Rd.
 General admission for this event is $30; the last tickets for walk-ins will be sold at 7:30 p.m.
 To reserve tickets, call 631-983-3844 or visit longislandadventurepark.org.

 Comments